PhucHuwu/Distance_estimation/README.md

 ## Acknowledgments
 This project demonstrates the efficacy of quadratic nonlinear regression for practical 3D distance estimation tasks, leveraging the simplicity and robustness of a parabolic model in the context of 2D image data.

+## Contributing
+We welcome contributions to improve this project!
+Feel free to submit issues or pull requests with enhancements, bug fixes, or documentation improvements.